ooni/ooni.org/content/post/2022-state-of-internet-censorship-indonesia/index.md

 | bi.org                  | 49           | 24 (48.98%)  | 1 (2.04%)       | 5 (10.2%)     | 19 (38.78%) |

- _A sample of LGBTQ+ websites blocked in Indonesia_
+Table: A sample of LGBTQ+ websites blocked in Indonesia

 ##### News Media